vonchristian/ledger_engine/README.md

 4. Generate balance sheet
 5. Generate income statement
 ## Transaction Workflow
+To allow corrections and previewing a transaction before it is finally recorded, We follow the following pattern:
 1. Initiation -> Create voucher
 2. Preview -> Show voucher
 3. Confirmation -> Create a journal entry